shihabsarar29/tweetivism/README.md

 ## Tweetivism

-Summarizes tweets from Twitter API with the help of OpenAI Api
+Summarizes tweets collected using the Twitter API with the help of OpenAI API

 ## Getting Started